The Studhorse Man

 Description

 Hazard Lepage, the last of the studhorse men, sets out to breed his rare blue stallion, Poseidon.
 A lusty trickster and a wayward knight, Hazard's outrageous adventures are narrated by Demeter Proudfoot, his secret rival, who writes this story while sitting naked in an empty bathtub.
-In his quest to save his stallion's bloodline from extinction, Hazard leaves a trail of anarchy and confusion.
-Everything he touches erupts into chaos necessitating frequent convalescences in the arms of a few good women-excepting those of Martha, his long-suffering intended.
-Told with the ribald zeal of a Prairie beer parlor tall tale and the mythic magnitude of a Greek odyssey, The Studhorse Man is Robert Kroetsch's celebration of unbridled character set against the backdrop of a rough-and-ready Alberta emerging after the war.
-Winner of the Governor General's Award for Fiction.
+In his quest to save his stallion’s bloodline from extinction, Hazard leaves a trail of anarchy and confusion.
+Everything he touches erupts into chaos, necessitating frequent convalescences in the arms of a few good women, except for those of Martha, his long-suffering intended.
+Told with the ribald zeal of a Prairie beer parlor tall tale and the mythic magnitude of a Greek odyssey, The Studhorse Man is Robert Kroetsch’s celebration of unbridled character set against the backdrop of rough-and-ready Alberta emerging after the Second World War.
+Introduction by Aritha van Herk.

 Robert Kroetsch was a teacher, editor and award-winning writer.
 Born in Heisler, Alberta, in 1927, Kroetsch grew up on his parents' farm and studied at the University of Alberta and the University of Iowa.
 He taught at the State University of New York, Binghamton, until the late 1970s and then returned to Canada, where he taught at the University of Calgary and the University of Manitoba from the 1970s through the 1990s.
 Kroetsch also spent time at the Saskatchewan Summer School of the Arts and many writer-in-residencies, where he powerfully influenced recent writing on the Canadian prairies and elsewhere.
 His generosity of spirit and openness to the new showed many authors new ways to pursue their own kinds of writing.
 In honour of both his writing and his contributions to Canadian culture in general, Kroetsch was made an Officer of the Order of Canada in 2004.
 In 2011 he received the Lieutenant Governor of Alberta Distinguished Artist Award.
 Robert Kroetsch died in a car accident outside of Edmonton, Alberta, in 2011.